Kids just squeal with delight: “It’s like pouring chocolate milk into the river!” It’s Willy Wonka at his best magic.

 You are in the desert of the Colorado Plateau.
 You can dehydrate without even being conscious of the change in your body.
 In extremely hot weather, distress from the heat is possible.
 Even in winter, the sun is extremely bright.
 Drink often.
 If you feel thirsty, you are already dehydrated.

 More safety tips:

 - Keep hydrated.
-Carry one liter of water per person from your car even for a short walk to look at the falls or hiked down to the lower beach.
-Coffee, tea, soft drinks are not hydrators.
+Carry one liter of water per person from your car even for a short walk to look at the falls or a hike down to the lower beach.
+Coffee, tea, and soft drinks are not hydrators.

 - Stay away from the edge of the canyon.
 The gravel is slippery and a single step can result in a fatal fall.

 - Stay out of the Little Colorado River.
 The water flow is a lot faster than it looks, there are currents and eddies (small whirlpools) that can trap even the most experienced swimmers.
 The base rock is sandstone, and when wet, the rock is slick and provides no purchase to stop movement.

 - Do not go in the Little Colorado River, even if it appears to be slowly flowing.
 You will likely be swept over the falls and die.
 In the lower portion, you could be sucked into an eddy or trapped by a swirling current and die.
 Protect your family and do not take chances on the river or cliff edge.

 - Bring a paper map.
 Mobile phones and phone-based GPS mapping are unreliable outside of Winona.

 - Many roads are not well-marked.
 Know where you’re going.
 Plan ahead!

 - Fill your gas tank in Flagstaff or Winona, and purchase snacks, supplies and water.
 There are no services at Grand Falls.